Best over 50s life insurance in the UK 2026

 How much does over 50s life insurance cost?

-Our own research found that the average monthly cost of over 50s life insurance is £29.45 for cover of £4,285 (traditionally enough to pay for the average cost of a simple attended funeral).
-The average non-smoker cost is £24.42 and £35.41 for smokers.
+The average monthly cost of over 50s life insurance is £29.45 for cover of £4,285 (traditionally enough to pay for the average cost of a simple attended funeral).
+The average non-smoker over 50s life insurance premium is £24.42 and is £35.41 for a smoker.

 The average cost of over 50s life insurance by age and smoker status